DanielSzakacs/danielszakacs/README.md

 ## 🚀 I’m currently working on

-I’m actively working on expanding my ML/AI skills by building multiple pet projects. <!-- , which you can check out in my [portfolio](). -->
+I’m actively working on expanding my ML/AI skills by building multiple pet projects, which you can check out in my [portfolio](https://danielszakacs.github.io/my_portfolio/).

 My goal is to deepen my understanding of data science, deep learning, and model deployment through hands-on experimentation and real-world problem-solving.